GENI-NSF/geni-tools/README-omni.txt

 Note that some aggregates may require provisioning all slivers in the same state at the same time, per the `geni_single_allocation` !GetVersion return.

+Users and SSH Keys:
-omni_config `users` section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.
+By default, the omni_config `users` section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.
+2 options control this:
+ - `--ignoreConfiguUsers': When supplied, ignore the omni_config `users` and do not install any keys listed there.
+ - `--useSliceMembers`: When supplied and you use a framework/clearinghouse that supports it (i.e. type `chapi), query the clearinghouse for all configured members of the slice and their public SSH keys.
+Also install those users and keys.

 Output directing options:
  - `-o`: Save result in per-aggregate files